 If you believe enough, you’ll not only banish stress, you’ll connect the dots and create a better future.

 If you’re an ambitious person, your life will have stress.
 There’s no getting around it.
 But you can change your attitude and response towards it.
 Use it to fuel your work performance and let it go when you don’t need it.

 No matter how busy life gets, there’s always time for peace.
-Even when you don’t have a second to take time off, you can find peace within you.
-All you need to do is shift your attitude and look things differently.
+Even when you don’t have to de-stress, you can find peace within you.
+All you need to do is shift your attitude and look at things differently.

 You don’t need to become a monk to keep calm.
 You can do the hard things and still keep your peace if you practice tolerating stress.
 Once you’ve learned to handle stress like a boss, you’ll stay calm even when life is a mess.